PR News

 Golin Earns Twitter’s Consumer and Product PR

-After a competitive agency review process, San Francisco and New York based Golin has been selected to handle social media giant Twitter’s consumer and product public relations.
+After a competitive agency review process, San Francisco and Golin has been selected to handle social media giant Twitter’s consumer and product public relations.
 The move comes in advance of the rapidly-approaching 2020 presidential election and the expectation is that social media platforms will be subject to heightened scrutiny and criticism during this time.
 In the past, political messaging has been a subject of much contention for users as some purport that the platform did not do enough to curb the prevalence of hate speech.
 The platform is coming off a poor third quarter earnings report.

 Expect to see Golin’s approach to come in the form of a storytelling strategy spread across both print and social media as well as through influencer channels.